-As of February 24, 2014, we had approximately \$15.1 million in principal amount of outstanding debt under our credit line with Wells Fargo Bank, N.A.
-The credit agreement with Wells Fargo Bank, N.A. provides an initial maximum \$75.0 million revolving line of credit to us, which, at our request and subject to the terms of the credit agreement, may be increased up to \$100.0 million during the term of the credit agreement.
+We are obliged under a credit agreement with Wells Fargo Bank, NA.
 Failure or inability to meet our obligations under our current credit agreement or any new credit facility could materially and adversely affect our business.
 In addition, our debt obligations could make us more vulnerable to adverse economic and industry conditions and could limit our flexibility in planning for, or reacting to, changes in our business and the industries in which we operate.
 Our indebtedness, the cash flow needed to satisfy our debt and the covenants contained in current and potential future credit agreements have important consequences, including:

-- limiting funds otherwise available for financing our capital expenditures by requiring us to dedicate a portion of our cash flows from operations to the repayment of debt and the interest on this debt; - limiting our ability to incur additional indebtedness; - limiting our ability to capitalize on significant business opportunities, including mergers, acquisitions and other strategic transactions; - placing us at a competitive disadvantage to those of our competitors that are less indebted than we are; - making us more vulnerable to rising interest rates; and - making us more vulnerable in the event of a downturn in our business.
+- limiting funds otherwise available for financing our capital expenditures by requiring us to dedicate a portion of our cash flows from operations to the repayment of debt and the interest on this debt; - limiting our ability to incur additional indebtedness; - limiting our ability to capitalize on significant business opportunities, including mergers, acquisitions and other strategic transactions; - placing us at a competitive disadvantage to those of our competitors that are less indebted than we are; - making us more vulnerable to rising interest rates; - and making us more vulnerable in the event of a downturn in our business.

-More specifically, pursuant to our current loan and security agreement with our senior lender, we have agreed to certain financial covenants, including maintaining certain ratios between our adjusted earnings before interest, taxes, depreciation and amortization and our fixed charges.
-In addition, our current loan and security agreement places limitations on our ability to make acquisitions of other companies.
-Any failure by us to comply with the financial covenants set forth in our current loan and security agreement in the future, if not cured or waived, could result in our senior lender accelerating the maturity of our indebtedness or preventing us from accessing availability under our credit facility.
+More specifically, pursuant to our current credit agreement with our senior lender, we have agreed to certain financial covenants, including maintaining certain ratios between our adjusted earnings before interest, taxes, depreciation and amortization and our fixed charges.
+In addition, our current credit agreement places limitations on our ability to make acquisitions of other companies.
+Any failure by us to comply with the financial covenants set forth in our current credit agreement in the future, if not cured or waived, could result in our senior lender accelerating the maturity of our indebtedness or preventing us from accessing availability under our credit facility.
 If the maturity of our indebtedness is accelerated, we may not have sufficient cash resources to satisfy our debt obligations and we may not be able to continue our operations as planned.